 In-ground trampolines are great because they remove the danger of a jumper falling from an extra-high distance.
 (This model comes with a safety net too, which also helps decrease the chances of injury.)

 But in-ground trampolines are not for everyone (or every yard).
 For one thing, there is some extra work involved, in the form of digging a hole and planning for adequate drainage.
 If the hole isn't big enough or drainage isn't planned for properly — or if the ground in your yard is simply too wet — water may accumulate periodically under the trampoline mat.
 That can cause more problems than just wet feet if someone is bouncing above.

-Berg's 17' oval in-ground trampoline costs around $1,800, the same price as its above-ground counterpart.
+Berg's 17' oval in-ground trampoline costs over $2,000 but often goes on sale for the same price as its above-ground counterpart.
 For another option that's cheaper but still very good quality, check out Happy Trampoline, which has a 14' round in-ground trampoline for about $1,300.

 6. Best trampoline for exercise: JumpSport PRO Indoor Fitness Trampoline

 While most trampolines are designed purely for fun, some have fitness in mind.
 To give your at-home workout some bounce, consider a mini exercise trampoline, such as the models made by JumpSport.